Izofen/torrent/Неофициальные сборники/README_008.md

 ###  Подробнее

 01. Mr. Mister - Broken Wings
-02. T<1>Pau - China In Your Hand
+02. T Pau - China In Your Hand
 03. OneRepublic - Stop And Stare
-04. REO Speedwagon - Can<1>t Fight This Feeling
+04. REO Speedwagon - Can t Fight This Feeling
 05. Sheryl Crow - Run Baby Run
-06. John Farnham - You<1>re The Voice
+06. John Farnham - You re The Voice
 07. Bangles - Eternal Flame
 08. Cher - Just Like Jesse James
 09. Harry Nilsson - Without You